 How Does Rule Your Retirement Compare to Other Motley Fool Services?

 Rule Your Retirement is a unique retirement service offered by Motley Fool.
 The majority of Motley Fool services (such as Stock Advisor and Rule Breakers) are focused on stock market investing.
 While Rule Your Retirement focuses on stock market-related topics, the service covers far more information related to retirement planning (i.e. retirement cost, setting up a retirement fund, dealing with retirement income issues, etc.).

 Rule Your Retirement is not an alternative to a stock picking service like Stock Advisor.
 It can be used as either a standalone service or a complementary service.
 Rule Your Retirement can be used to help you plan for every aspect of retirement, while a stock picking service can be used to help you pick stocks to include in your retirement account.

 The internet is teeming with financial advice from a variety of different news outlets, bloggers, and advisors.
 The problem is, who do you trust?

 The Internet is an excellent resource, but there are issues with credibility.
 When you read a random blog post or watch a random YouTube video, you don’t really know if the creator is qualified to give financial advice.
 Getting ineffective financial advice can be costly and regrettable.

 This is the problem that Rule Your Retirement solves.
-Rule Your Retirement offers financial advice from a certified financial planner.
-The advice is well-written and well-organized on a dashboard that is easy-to-use.
+We were impressed with the resources we uncovered in our Motley Fool Rule Your Retirement review.
+Rule Your Retirement offers financial advice from a certified financial planner and a credible retirement team.
+The advice is well-written and well-organized on a dashboard that is easy to use.